irsl/dfwfw/README.md

  - `--dry-run`: No changes are commited to netfilter, they are just displayed (the same way as without this option)
- - `--one-shot`: Events are not monitored, current containers are queried from the Dcoker daemon, rules are generated and then the application terminates
+ - `--one-shot`: Events are not monitored, current containers are queried from the Docker daemon, rules are generated and then the application terminates

 You can see whats happening by attaching to the container (or starting it in an interactive container):